 We are also grateful to Maj.
 Gen. David Bradburn, Dr. Joseph V. Charyk, Capt.
-Frank Gorman, USN, Col. Example 19, Brig.
-Gen. William G. King, Brig.
+Frank Gorman, USN, Col. Brig.
 Gen. William G. King, Maj.
-Gen. John L. Martin, Jr., Col. and Col. Lee Robertsall military principals in the GAMBIT program-for extended personal interviews; to Rudi Buschmann, Robert Powell, and Peter Ragusa, Lockheed Missiles and Space Company (LMSC) principals; to Tom Diosy and Leslie Mitchell, Eastman Kodak (EK) principals, for data on EK participation; to and his associates at the National Photographic Interpretation Center (NPIC) for support in selecting and interpreting historic examples of GAMBIT product; to Lt.
+Gen. John L. Martin, Jr., Col. and Col. Lee Roberts all military principals in the GAMBIT program-for extended personal interviews; to Rudi Buschmann, Robert Powell, and Peter Ragusa, Lockheed Missiles and Space Company (LMSC) principals; to Tom Diosy and Leslie Mitchell, Eastman Kodak (EK) principals, for data on EK participation; to and his associates at the National Photographic Interpretation Center (NPIC) for support in selecting and interpreting historic examples of GAMBIT product; to Lt.
 Col. SAFSS, Capt.
-SAFSP, and Donald E. Welzenbach, CIA, for essential assistance with sources and editing; to Roland Inlow, former chairman of COMIREX, for an overview of intelligence requirements; to former chairman of the Imagery Collection Requirements Subcommittee, for his contribution regarding the role of the Intelligence Community in GAMBIT operations; and to the legendary Arthur C. Lundahl for recollections presented in the final chapter.
+SAFSP, and Donald E. Welzenbach, CIA, for essential assistance with sources and editing; to Roland Inlow, former chairman of COMIREX, for an overview former chairman of the of intelligence requirements; to Imagery Collection Requirements Subcommittee, for his contribution regarding the role of the Intelligence Community in GAMBIT operations; and to the legendary Arthur C. Lundahl for recollections presented in the final chapter.